Smertig/banana/docs/api/tg/types/poll_answer.rst

    Unique poll identifier

+   .. cpp:member:: array_t<integer_t> option_ids

+   0-based identifiers of chosen answer options.
+May be empty if the vote was retracted.

    .. cpp:member:: optional_t<chat_t> voter_chat

    Optional.
 The chat that changed the answer to the poll, if the voter is anonymous